Dhimaner Dinkaal

 Dhimaner Dinkaal is a Bengali Comedy Web series that premiered on 11 December 2017 on ALT Balaji.
 It is the story about a simple Bengali man who is against mobile and social media.

 The series is available for streaming on the ALT Balaji App and its associated websites since its release date.

 Plot

-The series is about an uber simple Bengali family man, Dhiman Dutta (Saswata Chatterjee) who meets a seductress on social media!
+The series is about an uber simple Bengali family man, Dhiman Dutta who meets a seductress on social media!
 It is a story that explores the strength of familial ties, culture, and good old Indian values and explains the side effects of social media.